 episode, a cartoon, and a Doddism.

-the Mickey Mouse Club, there were two new Anything Can Happen Day episodes.
-One of these had the previously-mentioned
+, there was a new Anything Can Happen Day episode.
+This had the previously-mentioned

-Darby O'Gill promotion, coupled with a short piece called Cat and Mouse.
-The other used guest performer Duke Art
+promotion, coupled with a short piece called Cat and Mouse

 The decision to forgo new material and rerun cut down versions of the original shows had a predictable effect on ratings.
 The final